 YAMAHA MOTOR DEVELOPS EPS STEERING SUPPORT SYSTEM FOR MOTORCYCLES

-The prototype steering support system uses a torque sensor, magnet technology and an actuator that result in steering damper benefits at high speed and steering assist input at low speed.
+The new Yamaha power steering prototype system uses a torque sensor, magnet technology and an actuator that result in steering damper benefits at high speed and steering assist input at low speed.

 This means riders will enjoy improved stability with reduced fatigue at high speed and in rough conditions while assisted steering contributes to lightness and agility at low speed.
 This assistive intervention has the advantage of feeling completely natural.
 The magnetostrictive system already has a proven track record in detecting torque with Yamaha’s electrically power-assisted bicycles.

 The lightweight system has been tested by Australian racer Jay Wilson who is currently working for the factory and competing with the All Japan Yamaha Factory Race Team.
 The team will compete in this year’s All Japan Motocross Championship with YZ450FM and YZ250F motocross racers fitted with the unique new system.